Kitulo National Park

 Recorded 45 endemic orchid species are found only in the park than in any other part of the world.

-It is located 3,000 meters above sea level on the East African massif, much influenced by the eastern Rim of the Great Rift Valley which stretches from the Red Sea in the Middle East across North and East Africa to Mozambique in Southern Africa.
+It is located 3,000 meters above sea level on the East African massif, much influenced by the eastern Rim of the Great Rift Valley, which stretches from the Red Sea in the Middle East across North and East Africa to Mozambique in Southern Africa.

-To reach the park, one has to drive from Chimala town along with the Dar es Salaam to Mbeya highway, then climb the scenic plateau through 57 pin-corners through the spectacular rough road known as “Hamsini na Saba” or Fifty-Seven by the number of its pin, sharp corners.
+To reach the park, one has to drive from Chimala town along the Dar es Salaam to Mbeya highway, then climb the scenic plateau through 57 pin-corners through the spectacular rough road known as “Hamsini na Saba” or Fifty-Seven by the number of its pin, sharp corners.

 Before its transformation into a tourist park, the area was a livestock ranch for breeding Merino sheep from Australia and European cattle breeds.